GalenIvanov/Combinatorics-Red/README.md

 [[Red Orange] [Red Yellow] [Orange Yellow] [Red Green] [Orange Green] [Yellow Green] [Red Cyan] [Orange Cyan] [Yellow Cyan] [Green Cyan]]
 ```

+There is also an `all-combinations` function that is presented only to demonstrate a naive brute-force approach to the problem.
+Given a set of n elements, we can construct all n-digit binary numbers.
+1 means that the element is used and 0 - not used.
+We are interested only in binary representations that have exactly `k` `1`s in them.
+So we generate all numbers in the range from `0` to `2 ** n - 1`, and keep only those that have `k` ones in their binary representation.
+Then we extract the series elements at the positions of ones.

 ## N-th permutation

-`n-permutation` finds the n-th permutation of a series.
+`n-permutation` finds the n-th permutation of a series using factorial number system.
 (There are `n!` permutations total).
 0-based.

 ```
 >> n-permutation "abcdefghij" (factorial 10) - 1  ; the last permutation - i.e. series reversed